w3c-fedid/FedCM/proposal.md

 # Strawman Proposal

-This strawman proposal is broken down into two parts: a baseline proposal and a series of privacy enhancing extensions.
+This strawman proposal is broken down into two parts:

+1. An API that websites (relying parties, or RPs) can use to [request the user's identity](#relying-party-api) and
+1. An API that identity providers (IDPs) can use to [provide the user's identity](#identity-provider-api) and declare their [privacy agreements](#well-knownwebid) (which informs the browser permission model)

-The baseline proposal addresses the **classification problem**: turn some of the otherwise opaque data exchange that uses low-level primitives (i.e. identity agnostic, e.g. redirects) into an exchange that is transparent to browsers with high-level primitives (e.g. identity specific).
-The extensions build from that baseline tightening up the privacy properties of the data exchange.
+Together, they addresses the **classification problem**: they turn the current low-level primitives used in federation (namely, redirects, iframes and popups) into high-level primitives that make the exchange explicit and transparent to browsers.

+In doing so, browsers can enforce that the appropriate level of awareness and consent is raised during the exchange.

 ## The Baseline Proposal